 Athena Ferraro completed her Master of Social Work (MSW) degree at the University of Toronto where she specialized in Mental Health and completed the Collaborative Program in Addiction Studies (CoPAS).
 She received her Honour’s Bachelor of Science degree from the University of Guelph, majoring in Psychology: Brain and Cognition.
 She’s registered with the Ontario College of Social Workers and Social Service Workers.

 Deeply passionate about her work, Athena’s counselling approach is down-to-earth, authentic, compassionate, and client-centered.
 She’s committed to supporting her clients through their experiences.
-Her clinical interests include depression, anxiety, emotion regulation, unhealthy coping behaviours (such as self-harm, substance abuse, gambling, excessive gaming and internet use), postsecondary student mental health, and perinatal mental health (pregnancy and postpartum).
+Her clinical interests include depression, anxiety, emotion regulation, coping behaviours such as self-harm, substance abuse, gambling, excessive gaming and internet use, perinatal mental health, as well as postsecondary student mental health.

-When not working with clients, you’ll find Athena spending time with her partner and their preschooler, especially being outdoors, reading (lots of philosophy and psychology), live music, Radiohead, satire (e. g.
-The Onion), road trips, and practicing mindfulness in everyday life.
+Aside from work, Athena loves spending time with her partner and their preschooler, nature & being outdoors, reading, live music, Radiohead, satire (e. g.
+The Onion), road-tripping, and practicing mindfulness in everyday life.

 Many Employee Assistance Programs (EAP) and extended health care plans will cover services rendered by a Registered Social Worker.